perfanalytics/pose2sim/README.md

 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to traditional marker-based MoCap methods.

 **Pose2Sim** is free and open-source, low-cost but with research-grade accuracy and production-grade robustness.
 It gives a maximum of control on clearly explained parameters.
-Any combination of phones, webcams, or GoPros can be used with fully clothed and equiped subjects, so it is particularly adapted to the sports field, the doctor's office, or for outdoor 3D animation capture.
+Any combination of phones, webcams, or GoPros can be used with fully clothed subjects, so it is particularly adapted to the sports field, the doctor's office, or for outdoor 3D animation capture.

 ***Note:*** For real-time analysis with a single camera, please consider **[Sports2D](https://github.com/davidpagnon/Sports2D)** (note that the motion must lie in the sagittal or frontal plane).